Documenta embroiled in more antisemitism claims – DW – 11/15/2023

 After Indian curator, art critic and poet Ranjit Hoskote was appointed to the six-member selection committee to choose the artistic director of Documenta 16 — to be held in 2027 — it has emerged that he signed a 2019 statement by the BDS campaign.

-German Minister of State for Culture Claudia Roth denounced the BDS letter signed by Hoskote as "clearly anti-Semitic," a claim based in part on its depiction of Israel as a "settler-colonial apartheid state."
+German Minister of State for Culture Claudia Roth denounced the BDS letter signed by Hoskote as "clearly antisemitic," a claim based in part on its calling Israel a "settler-colonial apartheid state."
 (BDS is modeled on the boycott movement that campaigned against apartheid in South Africa.)

 Art critic claims right to express 'sympathy' with Palestinians